German election campaign heats up as Merkel's conservatives slide

 showed that the SPD's candidate, Finance Minister Olaf Scholz,

-would take 31% of the vote, compared to just 10% for Laschet and
+would take 31% of the vote, compared with 10% for Laschet and

 The three candidates are due to hold a televised debate on